jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

   }
   ```

 > **Note on Future Partition Properties**: Certain properties, such as `replication_num` and `storage_medium`, can be modified to apply only to newly created partitions.
-When `alembic revision --autogenerate` detects changes to these specific properties, it will generate an `ALTER TABLE` statement that prefixes them with `default.` (e.g., `SET ("default.replication_num" = "...")`).
+When `alembic revision --autogenerate` detects changes to these specific properties, it will generate an `ALTER TABLE` statement that prefixes them with `default.` prefix (e.g., `SET ("default.replication_num" = "...")`).
 This ensures that the changes do not affect existing data.

 ### Column Attributes